Video: Gluteus medius muscle (3D)

-Functions and anatomy of the gluteus medius muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the gluteus medius muscle shown with 3D model animation.

 You may not remember it, but learning to walk took you a long time.
 That’s because being bipedal is no easy feat and it takes more than a little bit of time to get it right.
 In this tutorial, we’re going to discuss the gluteus medius muscle, which is one of the most important muscles for maintaining an upright posture and balance while walking.